mbbroberg/mbbroberg.github.io/index.md

 ## Hey 👋.
 I'm Matt.

-I love working with technology communities to develop products and organic content to inspire open source adoption.
+I love connecting with technology communities to develop products and organic content to inspire open source adoption.

 ### Communities I'm a part of: